Jaxartes/sockptyr/README.txt

 explanation of the name:
     Pronounced "sock-puh-teer".
-Named in reference to its handling of sockets, pseudo-terminals (PTYs), and the word "puppeteer." future plans:
+Named in reference to its handling of sockets, pseudo-terminals (PTYs), and the word "puppeteer."
-    None really.
-The biggest potential improvement I could see would be having it take a real configuration file, or be configured through a GUI, instead of the lame "edit the script" method used now.